BlueBrain/morphology-workflows/README.md

 ### Run the workflows

-This workflow is based on the ``luigi`` library but can be run via the command line interface.
+These workflows are based on the ``luigi`` library but can be run via the command line interface.
 For example, you can run the ``Curate`` workflow with the following command:

 ```bash
 morphology_workflows Curate